-3. PRINCE2 will save your boss’s time
+3. Save your boss’s time

 Nobody likes to attend meetings, especially the boring progress-type meetings.
 Your boss is probably already extremely busy and when your next project starts, he or she is probably dreading the extra meetings required.